 If you think that Disney cruises are just for kids, this list will change your mind!
 There are so many FUNTASTIC Disney cruise activities just for adults!

-Most of our friends don’t understand our love for all things Disney, they think of it as a brand– not an experience or a feeling that you get when you’re immersed in the magic.
-They just don’t get it because they haven’t experienced it like we have.
-They also seem to think that everything Disney related is geared towards kids and that’s just not true!
+Most of our friends don't understand our love for all things Disney, they think of it as a brand-- not an experience or a feeling that you get when you're immersed in the magic.
+They just don't get it because they haven't experienced it as we have.
+They also seem to think that everything Disney related is geared towards kids and that's just not true!

 There are so many exciting adult activities to do on a Disney Fantasy cruise!
 Sure, there are kids activities too but Disney cruises are for people of all ages.

 11 Disney Cruise Activities for Adults!